Education & Conservation

 Conservation through Education is the cornerstone of Friends of Madera Canyon since 1988.
 Our Education program developed to include a variety of nature education, conservation, preservation programs and projects that encourage kids and adults to explore, study, and most importantly, connect with nature in this biologically rich and diverse Arizona canyon and surrounding Sky island region.

-We maintain that when encouraged to explore nature, we become fascinated, curious, and are motivated to learn about healthy connections to the natural world.
+When encouraged to explore nature, we become fascinated, curious, and are motivated to learn about healthy connections to the natural world.
 Connections lead to caring about nature — which can turn into concern and action toward conservation and preservation.
 At all trail heads cards for visitor feedback are collected and responses tabulated for the U.S. Forest Service, as well there are boxes with bird lists & trail guides, all provided by Friends of Madera Canyon.

 Keeping the Canyon Clean on Monday mornings — volunteers arrive to pick up litter left behind by weekend visitors — cleaning picnic, parking, and roadside areas.
 Because of this effort, the canyon is more litter free than in the past, further encouraging both old and new visitors to keep the canyon pristine.
 Steve Pruess, coordinator for the clean-up crew, can be reached at SPruess23@gmail.com.

 Removal of graffiti from several areas continues to be a need, usually along the stream on rock surfaces, stone walls in parking or picnic areas, and on picnic tables and benches.
 It is a federal offense and those responsible are subject to fines, or more.